DigitalGlobe/docker-logging/README.md

   events.
 TCP/syslog can provide a more robust solution.
 See [this StackOverflow](http://stackoverflow.com/a/33816663/40785) for some more details.
+* See the `aws-elasticsearch` tag of this repository for a method to store logs in AWS Elasticsearch Service.
 * There are many ways to pipe `docker logs` into Elasticsearch.
   [This docker-logstash repo](https://github.com/edefaria/docker-logstash)
   demonstrates a couple of options (gelf, lumberjack, syslog & tcp).